NEW

 First impression — how much does an AI understand from just the hero section?

 BFS traversal score at hero/top-level depth.
+Based on value prop signal presence and section quality.

 scroll_scoreUnderstanding